cucapra/diospyros/evaluation/README.md

 ### Setting up your directory

-First, SSH into our research server using the provided credentials:
+First, SSH into our research server using the provided credentials (note, it may be easier to SSH in from your local machine's Terminal instead of opening a new Terminal window in the VM; either should work):

 #### On the VM/locally
+Open a new Terminal and run:
 ```
 ssh <user>@<server address>
 ```